elhadjibarry/aws-keycloak-ecs/README.md

-# How to deploy Keycloak in AWS ECS cluster
+# How to deploy Keycloak in an AWS ECS cluster

 Keycloak is an open-source identity and access management solution that offers authentication and authorization capabilities.
 It provides features such as single sign-on (SSO), user federation, identity brokering and social login.